Khovanov-Lipshitz-Sarkar homotopy type for links in thickened surfaces: Introduction

-\begin{definition} A {\it resolution configuration} $D$ on the surface $F$ is a pair $(Z(D),A(D))$, where $Z(D)$ is a set of pairwise-disjoint embedded circles in $F$, and $A(D)$ is an ordered collection of disjoint arcs embedded in $F$, with $A(D)\cap Z(D)=\partial A(D)$.
+\begin{definition} Let $F$ be a closed oriented surface.
+A {\it resolution configuration} $D$, or a {\it Kauffman state}, on the surface $F$ is a pair $(Z(D), A(D))$, where $Z(D)$ is a set of pairwise-disjoint embedded circles in $F$, and $A(D)$ is an ordered collection of disjoint arcs embedded in $F$, with $A(D)\cap Z(D)=\partial A(D)$.

 The number of arcs in $A(D)$ is the {\it index} of the resolution configuration $D$, denoted by $\ind(D)$.